 The old saying goes, “your company’s most important assets go up and down the elevator every day.”
 Page goes further and points to the fact that each of your employees is a potential ‘brand ambassador’.
 Here’s where the power of film comes in.

-Many organizations use films to communicate to their constituencies (their tribes, if you will), and these can be either internal or external audiences.
-This is an important first step towards humanizing their message, because a good film tells a story, and stories are human connective currency.
+Many organizations use various types of corporate video to communicate to their constituencies (their tribes, if you will), and these can be either internal or external audiences.
+This is an important first step towards humanizing their message, because a good brand film tells a story, and stories are human connective currency.

 But for any film to create a human connection it must be human both in content and quality.
-If employees are a central brand asset, it’s no surprise that films that most successfully connect your employees to each other – to their leaders and to the enterprise as a whole – are ones that feature the employees themselves.
-These films are an opportunity to both create and showcase a brand ambassador.
+If employees are a central brand asset, it’s no surprise that the best company videos successfully connect your employees to each other – to their leaders and to the enterprise as a whole – are ones that feature the employees themselves.
+These employee videos are an opportunity to both create and showcase a brand ambassador.

-With deep experience using employees as the centerpiece of brand films, we propose these simple maxims, which we call Tribe Truths.
+With our extensive experience using employees as the centerpiece of brand films, we propose these simple maxims, which we call Tribe Truths.
 They capture both our philosophy and some practical wisdom about working with ‘real people.’

 So we talk casually about food, families, entertainment, whatever.
 This lets me see them as they truly are.
 My job is to capture this passionate, warm, authentic human exactly that way when we start filming.
-This authenticity is what audiences respond to on an emotional level when they watch the final creative corporate video.
+This authenticity is what audiences will respond to on an emotional level when they watch the final creative corporate video.

 Many non-professionals have an invisible mask they put on as soon as the camera rolls.
 It’s a defensive mechanism, a way of staying in control.
 But I’ve already observed who they really are from our small talk, so I seek to guide them back and capture the real subject, while also making sure they cover the key talking points necessary for the client’s story.
-You need both the story points and the authenticity to make something special.
+You need both the story points and the authenticity to make a truly inspiring brand video.

 Tribe Truth #2: Vulnerability is a good thing.

 Non-professional actors are focused on perfection.
 I’m looking for the opposite.
 Mistakes reveal humanity, and vulnerability is a universally shared trait.
 If I can keep my subject from trying to cover up their vulnerability and instead embrace it, a better performance will follow.
 So I often purposely ‘fumble’ the camera or lights and call myself out for it.
-In this moment, filmmaker and subject connect on a human level.
+In this moment, the filmmaker and the subject connect on a human level.
 This is the same human connection I seek to create between my subject and the audience for all types of corporate video – between the brand and their tribes.

 Tribe Truth #3: Find the ‘script’ in the edit.

 Arthur Page was right.
 A company’s character is best expressed by its people.
-A well done brand film featuring honest, relatable and genuine comments provided by employees can create a whole even more human than the sum of its parts.
+A well done brand film featuring honest, relatable and genuine comments provided by employees can humanize your company in new and exciting ways.